Good Hair Days the Ayurveda Way

 Scalp massage is one of the most beneficial treatments for maintaining beautiful hair.
 In Ayurveda, scalp massage is traditionally carried out daily but benefits are gained by performing massage only once a week.
 Oils have been traditionally used for nourishing and feeding the scalp to assist in restoring and maintaining healthy hair and condition.

 In Ayurveda, scalp massage involves using oils to massage the marma points on the scalp which are considered to connect and stimulate health in other body regions.
-In our Balancing Hair Treatment, we have blended the traditional Ayurvedic oils, coconut, sesame, neem and hemp with other hair restoring oils macadamia, argan and rosemary, to create the perfect nourishing treatment.
+Traditional Ayurvedic oils, preferably certified organic, like coconut, sesame, neem and hemp, and other hair restoring oils like macadamia, argan and rosemary, can be used alone or blended to create a nourishing treatment.
+Our 100% certified organic Sesame & Frankincense Body Oil combines sesame, avocado, hemp, baobab, and black cumin oils, with the essential oils frankincense & rose geranium, and makes a beautifully nourishing and fragrant hair oil

 Practiced regularly, the following procedure will bring a beautiful lustre to your hair and long-lasting health benefits.